christer-thrane/christer-thrane/README.md

 - 👋 Hi, I’m @christer-thrane, as in Christer Thrane, sociologist and professor at Inland University, Norway
 - 👀 I’m interested in much, but mostly in statistical analysis ...
-- 🌱 I’m currently trying to learn how to upload data sets (in Stata) to accompany my blog posts on medium.com and my research
+- 🌱 I’m currently learning how to upload data sets (in Stata) to accompany my blog posts on medium.com and my research
 - 💞️ I’m looking to collaborate on everything and nothing ... :-)
 - 📫 How to reach me: christer.thrane@inn.no, https://medium.com/@christerthrane, or https://www.researchgate.net/
 - 😄 Pronouns: He